skarlekar/rambolite/README.md

 The following ports show allow traffic from everywhere.
 TCP: 80, 8888, 8080, 22 & 443.
 Also allow all traffic from within your security group to allow the nodes and the controller to communicate with each other.
 Enable public IP for all instances.
 Enable all traffic from your laptop.
 You can use http://whatsmyip.com to find your local router's gateway IP address.

-## Initalize the environment variables
+## Initalize the Environment Variables
 Edit the scripts/0_set_environment_vars.sh and replace the public DNS name, public IP and private IP for the controllers, workers and the load balancer from your AWS console.

     vi scripts/0_set_environment_vars.sh

-## Install and provision a local certificate authority
+## Install and provision a local Certificate Authority
 In order to generate certificates for the local kubectl to communicate with the controllers and the nodes within the Kubernetes cluster to communicate with each other, generate the certificate authority

     scripts/1_gen_cert_auth.sh

-## Generate client certificates
+## Generate Client Certificates
 Generate client certificates used by : `admin`, `kubelet` (one for each worker node), `kube-controller-manager`, `kube-proxy`, and `kube-scheduler`

     scripts/2_gen_admin_client_cert.sh